Austin Maestro: Sales

 The Maestro sold over 605,000 units, although it failed to match the success of the Ford Escort and Vauxhall Astra.
 A survey by Auto Express magazine, conducted in August 2006, revealed that the Maestro was Britain's ninth most scrapped car of the previous 30 years, with just 11,574 examples still in circulation and in working order in the United Kingdom.
+By 2009, that number declined to 777 units, and only 116 were still operating in 2023.

 Despite only going on sale in early March 1983, the Maestro was Britain's sixth best selling car in 1983 with more than 65,000 sales.
 Its first full year on sale, 1984, brought more than 83,000 sales – which would be the Maestro's best year for sales in any country.
 As had happened the previous year, it was Britain's sixth best selling car in 1984.
 However, it had fallen to 10th in 1985; although Austin Rover managed to keep up a strong presence in this sector due to the arrival of the similar sized Rover 200 saloon in June 1984.
 By 1988, it was merely the 14th best selling car in Britain, dipping further to 19th place in 1989, the year that the second generation Rover 200 was launched.
 The Maestro was now not only behind the all conquering Ford Escort and Vauxhall Astra (which first outsold it in 1985) in the sales charts, but also behind some foreign competitors including the Volkswagen Golf and Peugeot 309.
 Sales fell lower still afterwards, as the latest Rover 200 was firmly established as the Rover Group's best seller in this sector, and the Maestro remained on sale as a cheaper alternative until the last ones left the showrooms in the mid-1990s.